RealFormer: Transformer Likes Residual Attention

 \paragraph{SQuAD.} The Stanford Question Answering Dataset (SQuAD v1.1) is a reading comprehension dataset consisting of 100K crowd-sourced question-answer pairs, where the answer to each question is a segment of text from the corresponding reading passage~\citep{Rajpurkar-2016-squad}.
 SQuAD v2.0, a later version, further extends with over 50K unanswerable questions written adversarially by crowdworkers to look similar to answerable ones.

 We follow the fine-tuning recipe in~\citet{Devlin-2019-bert} for all three Transformer models on these two datasets without using any additional data such as TriviaQA~\citep{Joshi-2017-triviaqa}.
-For both v1.1 and v2.0, we select mini-batch size in \{32, 48\}, number of epochs in \{2, 3, 4\}, and learning rate in \{2e-5, 3e-5, 4e-5, 5e-5\}.
-For each setup, we run the experiment 5 times and report the best median performance and the corresponding standard deviation on the development set.
-As we can see from Table~\ref{table:squad}, RealFormer outperforms both Post-LN and Pre-LN Transformers considerably, attesting its strength at tackling token-level tasks.
+For both v1.1 and v2.0, we select mini-batch size in \{32, 48\}, number of fine-tuning epochs in \{2, 3, 4\}, and learning rate in \{2e-5, 3e-5, 4e-5, 5e-5\}.
+For each setup, we run the experiment five times and report the best median performance and the corresponding standard deviation on the development set.
+As we can see from Table~\ref{table:squad}, RealFormer outperforms the two baselines considerably, attesting its strength at tackling token-level tasks.